Ranked! FourFourTwo's top 10 most exciting derbies in British football

 9. Cardiff vs Swansea

-Yet matches between the Swans and the Bluebirds are generally entertaining and less one-sided than a prospective fight between their avian representatives, seeing as neither side has ever done the league double over the other.
+Yet matches between the Swans and the Bluebirds are generally entertaining and less one-sided than a prospective fight between their avian representatives, seeing as neither side has ever done the league double over the other (and they’ve each had a good 30 opportunities).

 Following skirmishes in the third division, regular meetings in the Championship brought last-minute winners for Cardiff, consecutive red cards for Stephen McPhail and goals aplenty for both sides.
 Their two Premier League meetings produced a win apiece and a full-back (Swansea’s Angel Rangel) in goal.